In this guide, we will be showing you how to install TensorFlow Lite on the Raspberry Pi.

 1. To install Tensorflow Lite, all you need to do is run the command below on your device.

-This will install the latest TensorFlow Lite runtime from Google’s package repository.
+This will install the latest TensorFlow Lite runtime from Google’s package repository as well as some additional packages you may require.

 2. Now that we have installed the package, we can verify that TensorFlow Lite is now working by importing it.